Tremont Music Hall

 Tremont Music Hall was a music venue located near downtown Charlotte, North Carolina.
-The name is based on its address 400 West Tremont Ave.
+The name was based on its address 400 West Tremont Ave.
 Most shows were all-ages, but the venue had a full-service bar that served beer and liquor.
 The venue opened in 1995 and became one of the premier venues for independent/metal/alternative bands in the Southeast.
 It closed on December 19, 2015.